Profiles in Success

 The stock market provides a real-time scorecard; you always know if you are winning or losing.”

 Daniel Brazeau has been investing since his teenage years.
 His father had a brokerage account and encouraged Dan to invest, just for fun, along with him.
 He didn’t make a fortune–the commissions were so high in those days that they ate up all the profits–but he did get hooked on the intellectual rigor and competitive challenge of stock picking.
 "There is a real-time scorecard," he said.
 "You always know if you are winning or losing."
-Dan has honed his craft for the past 16 years at Weatherbie Capital, a subsidiary of Alger.
-As an analyst and portfolio manager, he now spends his time studying companies and the people who run them to identify possible winning investments for clients.
+Dan has honed his craft for the past 17 years at Weatherbie Capital, a subsidiary of Alger.
+As a portfolio manager, he now spends his time studying companies and the people who run them to identify possible winning investments for clients.

 Was your father a stockbroker?